Jake Fraley Preview, Player Props: Reds vs. Guardians

-On Tuesday, Jake Fraley (.222 on-base percentage in past 10 games, 121 points below season-long percentage) and the Cincinnati Reds play the Cleveland Guardians, whose starting pitcher will be Lucas Giolito.
+On Wednesday, Jake Fraley (.222 on-base percentage in past 10 games, 121 points below season-long percentage) and the Cincinnati Reds play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
 First pitch is at 6:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Pirates.
+He had a hitless performance in his previous game (0-for-4) against the Pirates.

 Sportsbook Promo Codes